-TextBox.
+TextBox, WPF.
 A TextBox holds user input or program output.
 With TextBoxes, we present a user-editable box for input.
 And in some cases, a TextBox is an effective way to display program output.
-It is simple and easy to add to a WPF program.
+It is easy to add to a WPF program.

 please create a C# WPF project.
 From the Toolbox panel, drag a TextBox control to the designer window.
 Now, in the XAML markup, changed the Text attribute to be an empty string.

 Tip: The Text property indicates the string displayed (or typed by the user) into the TextBox.

 Also, add a TextChanged attribute.
 The Visual Studio 2012 editor will offer to insert a new event handler (TextBox_TextChanged) after you type "TextChanged" in the XAML.
 We show the C# event handler code after the XAML.

 /// Interaction logic for MainWindow.xaml

 // ...
 Get control that raised this event.

 this.Title = textBox.Text +